slagfart/launchbox-data-xml-for-MAME-sets/README.md

 # launchbox-data-xml-for-MAME-sets
-!!!
-WORK IN PROGRESS!!
 Allows you to instantly import an up-to-date set of MAME Software ROMS and CHDs into Launchbox

 ## Instructions: